 To enjoy outdoor adventures, be prepared and follow basic safety guidelines.
 While we do our best to create a safe environment, this is a nature preserve and wildlife call it home, so please stay on the trail.
-Also visit Trail Conditions and Safety before leaving to check for trail closures.
+Be sure to visit Trail Conditions and Safety before leaving to check for trail closures and preserve notices.

 Everyone in our community deserves equitable access to nature, regardless of age or physical mobility, so please see our accessibility information and resources below.

-Carry extra water – drinking water is not available on the preserves.
+- Extra water - drinking water is not available in the preserves

-Bring a lunch or snacks, especially if hiking with children.
+- Lunch of snacks, especially if hiking with children

-Bring a small backpack for extra clothes or equipment.
+- Small backpack for extra clothes or equipment

 Be Courteous to Others